DanielJones02/Face-Recognition/README.md

 # Installation And Usage

  - To use this software you will need Pip and Python 🐍 Installed on your PC

+ - Clone the repository (git clone https://github.com/DanielJones02/Face-RecognitionPY) or download the latest release

  - Then all you have to do is execute run.bat and the requirements will automaticaly be installed